My iPhone Won’t Update to iOS 14, How to Fix

-I recently tried to update my iPhone to iOS 13.4, but it keeps on failing every time.
+I recently tried to update my iPhone XR to iOS 14, but it keeps on failing every time.
 Why can't I update my iPhone?
 Can somebody tell me what to do?

-From getting errors in between an update to failing at the last moment, iOS 13 failed update is a prevalent problem.
+From getting errors in between an update to failing at the last moment, can't update iOS 14 is a prevalent problem.
 Most people think that updating to a new iOS version is just a few-clicks process.
 However, things are more intense than that.
 There are some fundamental requirements for the updates that users have to fulfill.

 Today, we will dig deeper into the reasons why your iPhone won't update or restore.
 Furthermore, we will discover the best way to deal with such issues.
 Let's start now.